David Pressman: In private practice

 Pressman left government service in November 2016.
 He became the first executive director of George and Amal Clooney's family foundation, the Clooney Foundation for Justice, and he joined the law firm of Boies, Schiller & Flexner as a partner in their New York City office.
 Managing partner Jonathan D. Schiller described his role as a "statesman-litigator": "He advises clients on navigating political and legal issues in cross-border deals, disputes with foreign governments, national security-related issues and public law disputes."
 His clients at Boies included Epic Games Inc., the New York Yankees Partnership, and Centene Corp.
 In June 2020 he moved to Jenner & Block, again as a partner based in New York City, where his clients included Princeton University, First Republic Bank, and the Oshkosh Corp.

-Pressman was on Jenner's team of attorneys suing Russian banks in U.S. federal court in case over Russia's downing of a Malaysian Airlines flight in 2014.
+Pressman was on Jenner's team of attorneys suing Russian banks in U.S. federal court in case over Malaysia Airlines Flight 17 in 2014.
 He worked on behalf of Lt.
 Col. Alexander S. Vindman in seeking corrections from Fox News and sued Saudi Crown Prince Mohammed bin Salman on behalf of Saad Aljabri, a former Saudi intelligence official.
 In 2021, he negotiated for the release of two Americans held for three years by China on charges they claimed were designed to pressure their father to return to China to face trial for financial crimes.

-In October 2018, Pressman protested the U.S. State Department's new policy that denied visas to the same-sex partners of foreign employees of international institutions like the United Nations and the World Bank unless they were married.
-The State Department said the policy change was designed "to help ensure and promote equal treatment" between straight and gay couples".
-Pressman called it "creative and cynical way to use the expansion of equality at home to vindictively target same-sex couples abroad", given that many of them were denied the right to marry in their home countries.
+In October 2018, Pressman protested the U.S. State Department's new policy under Pompeo that denied visas to the same-sex partners of foreign employees of international institutions like the United Nations and the World Bank unless they were married.
+The State Department said the policy change was designed "to help ensure and promote equal treatment" between straight and gay couples"; Pressman called it "creative and cynical way to use the expansion of equality at home to vindictively target same-sex couples abroad," given that many of them were denied the right to marry in their home countries.

-Appointment as Ambassador to Hungary
+Appointment as ambassador to Hungary

 On May 13, 2022, President Joe Biden announced his intent to nominate Pressman to be United States ambassador to Hungary.
 On May 17, 2022, his nomination was sent to the Senate.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on June 23, 2022, and the committee favorably reported his nomination to the Senate floor on July 19, 2022.
-During Pressman's confirmation hearing, a rubber boat was seen in the Danube River near the embassy in Budapest carrying a sign written in English and Hungarian, "Mr. Pressman, don't colonize Hungary with your cult of death".
-A photo of the protest is now displayed behind his embassy desk.
+During Pressman's confirmation hearing, a rubber boat was seen in the Danube River near the embassy in Budapest carrying a sign written in English and Hungarian, "Mr. Pressman, don't colonize Hungary with your cult of death."
+He later displayed a photo of the protest behind his embassy desk.
 On July 28, 2022, his nomination was confirmed in the Senate by a 61–30 vote.
 He was sworn in on August 8, 2022, and presented his credentials to President Katalin Novák on September 14, 2022.
 He is the first US ambassador to Hungary in years who was not appointed for being a political donor.